peterrakolcza/SmartLock/README.md

 ## 🔴 Optional features

-* **Autolock:** it is possible to disable this feature or add bigger time delay
+- **Autolock:** it is possible to disable this feature or add bigger time delay
-* **Sensor:** it is possible to add a Reel-relay making it possible to track the lock's state even opening/closing it in manual mode.
-See the source code for details. *However, if you decide not to use it, you do not have to change anything to get the lock working.*
+- **Sensor:** it is possible to add a Reel-relay making it possible to track the lock's state even opening/closing it in manual mode.
+See the source code for details. _However, if you decide not to use it, you do not have to change anything to get the lock working._
+- **Button:** it enables the user to open or close the door from the inside manually without using the phone.

 <br>